skeeto/elfeed/README.md

 longer than normal operation because of the large amount of information being written the database.
 Future updates will only need to write new or changed data.
-If updating feeds slows down Emacs too much on your computer, reduce the value of `elfeed-max-connections` (the number of feeds to process at one time).
+If updating feeds slows down Emacs too much for you, reduce the value of `url-queue-parallel-processes` (the number of feeds to process at one time).

 From the search buffer there are a number of ways to interact with entries.
 Entries are selected by placing the point over an entry.